Marvel characters Hollywood misunderstood – Introduction

 His high precision and speed should have been the basis of his usefulness.
 This hero does not miss a target and for him, it is not about shooting randomly until you hit but efficiently hitting when and where commissioned in a manner they no longer make heroes in Hollywood.
 He will get the job done without the messy reckless collateral damages of his stronger superhuman counterparts.
 Interestingly, that high precision and no mess goes with a joker’s personality that is so contradictory that it highlights his abilities even more and balances the character.
 Well that is nothing like our serious, so-serious-he-is-married-with-kids Marvel movie Universe’s Hawkeye.
 The supposed moral center of the Avengers has done nothing to gain that place, has been developed otherwise and does not feel like the part that he has been so awkwardly and plot-conveniently given, at the last minute.
-This is supposed to be one of the most relatable guys for us mere mortal and his presence has been made to feel pointless.
+This is one of the few Marvel characters supposed to be among the most relatable guys for us mere mortal and his presence has been made to feel pointless.
 Oh Hollywood!

 8. The Maximoff twins: Quicksilver and Scarlet Witch

-Well, I am sure all the people who dream of having Quick Silver’s power have conceived more ways of using it than Hollywood could fathom.
+I am sure all the people who dream of having Quick Silver’s power have conceived more ways of using it than Hollywood could fathom.
 It might be the costs of the special effects required or the fact that, in the little time Quicksilver appeared in X-Men Days of Future Past, he might have stolen the show.
-If there is only so many ways you can make a character go fast, there is actually many more ways that the action can help beyond speed, just a question of imagination.
+If there are only so many ways you can make a Marvel characters go fast, there is actually many more ways that the action can help beyond speed, just a question of imagination.
 In addition, a little insight into the relationship with his sibling, the origin of his story, the circumstances in which his supposed father Magneto met and left his mother, are as many missing bits to relating to his character.
 At least it would settle once and for all how their powers were acquired, and why on earth all these superheroes keep on having children whose superpowers have nothing to do with that of their parents.
 Wait, I just realised the Avengers killed off Quick Silver!
 Oh Hollywood!
 Well there is always the “you-thought-I-was-dead surprise-I’m-not ” getaway (or dead-or-am-I, in short) so there is “hope”.
 Hmm.
-Still not sure there will be much left to explore: The incredibles’ Dash, X-Men’s version and DC Comics’ Flash might have dried the superficial well of its capacities and so there will be a need for Hollywood to properly think beyond the obvious and maybe stop killing off characters in lackadaisical manner to make up for lack of inspiration.
+Still not sure there will be much left to explore: The incredibles’ Dash, X-Men’s version and DC Comics’ Flash might have dried up the superficial well of its capacities and so there will be a need for Hollywood to properly think beyond the obvious and maybe stop killing off characters in lackadaisical manner to make up for lack of inspiration.

 7. Various X-Men characters but mainly Storm